controlplaneio/threat-modelling-zero-trust-talk/README.md

 - `OIDC_PROVIDER_ARN`
 - `BUCKET_POLICY_ARN`
 - `AWS_ROLE_ARN`
+- `OPA_POLICY_BUCKET_NAME`
+- `OPA_BUCKET_POLICY_ARN`
+- `OPA_POLICY_FETCH_ROLE_ARN`

+## Overview

+This repo demonstrates how the example architecture from the ControlPlane talk `What can go wrong when you trust nobody?
+Threat Modelling Zero Trust` can be run locally in a Kind cluster.
+This allows us to spin up components quickly and easily, with only a small amount of cloud resources required.
+Understanding each component in more detail by configuring integrations in this manner will ultimately lead to a more comprehensive threat model.

+Two demonstrations are included:
+- Demo 1 - Authenticate to AWS from a Pod in our Kind cluster, using an SVID issued by the cluster's SPIRE server;
+- Demo 2 - Deploy two workloads in an Istio service mesh, with External Authorisation set up using OPA sidecars.
+OPA policy bundles are downloaded from an S3 bucket using the technique shown in Demo 1.
+Istio is integrated with SPIRE, and Rego traffic authorisation policies are based on X.509 SVIDs provided to our workloads via SPIRE.

-## AWS Resource Setup
+## Demo 1 - AWS Resource Setup

 ### Target S3 Bucket

 This example exercise will involve retrieving a file in a private AWS S3 Bucket from a pod running on a local Kind cluster, using a SPIRE-issued JWT SVID.
-In order to do this, we will create an IAM Identity Provider in AWS to facilitate federated access for workloads in our Kind cluster.
+In order to do this, we will create an IAM OIDC Provider in AWS to facilitate federated access for workloads in our Kind cluster.

 First we need to create an S3 Bucket to hold our private resource.
 Export a chosen `AWS_REGION` and unique bucket name for the target bucket, create the bucket, and upload a sample text file:
 ```